mit-jp/style-guides/README.md

 --------

 - **Enter explanatory text for all declared variables.** If the variable has a physical interpretation (economic value, energy, emissions, etc.) include the units, in parentheses.

+    For subsets, if an element has been given an explanatory text in the superset, no explanatory text is necessary.

 Directory structure
 -------------------